-This program prepares students to work with children and families in health care settings
+This program prepares students to support the social-emotional needs of children and families in health care settings

-The Child Life program allows a dual focus on the study of issues and development in children and families, along with theory, practice, and research in Child Life.
-The curriculum combines courses in Human Development and Family Science with classes specific to issues in child life.
+The Child Life program combines courses in Human Development and Family Science with classes specific to issues in child life.
 Coursework also includes opportunities to apply theory and research in a hospital or other health care setting.
-Courses are organized in order to provide students with adequate preparation for the Child Life internship as well as the Child Life certification exam.
+Courses are sequenced in order to provide students with adequate preparation for the Child Life internship as well as the Child Life certification exam.
+Coursework is typically completed in six semesters across two academic years (including summers).

 The curriculum includes courses in the following areas: